 About counselling

-In its simplest form, counselling is a talking therapy that allows people to discuss their worries, fears, feelings or just about anything they like in a non-judgemental, safe space.
+In its simplest form, counselling is a talking therapy that allows people to discuss their worries, fears, feelings or just about anything they like in a non-judgemental, trusting space.
 A qualified and trained counsellor will be able to listen powerfully, empathise wholeheartedly and use a variety of skills to help someone make sense of what they think and feel.
 The ultimate goal is to empower a client to decide what works best for them and make their own choices (not to give advice or direction!)

 Blog